 Even though things like cabbage and lettuce are often called cool season crops, there is a lot of difference in how much cold weather different plant varieties can tolerate.

 For example, “early” cabbages, like the Early Jersey Wakefield, are great for starting in early spring because they mature quickly before the weather gets warm.
 However, as a fall crop, they are not as cold-hardy as some of the other ball-head type cabbages like the Brunswick.

 Focus on planting vegetable seeds that are marketed as being fall or winter varieties rather than early spring varieties for best results.

 There are a few true fall planted vegetables like garlic, shallots, and hard-winter wheat.
-These are planted in fall, usually just a few weeks before the first frost.
-They grow quickly in cool weather.
+They grow quickly in cool weather so they are best planted in fall, usually just a few weeks before the first frost.

 As soil temperatures drop, these plants become dormant.
 In early spring, they’ll start growing again.
 They are usually ready for harvest around late spring or early summer.